FlexMeasures/flexmeasures/documentation/plugin/customisation.rst

 ---------------------------------

 On asset and sensor pages, we show breadcrumbs on top (e.g. Account -> Asset -> ChildAsset -> Sensor).
-Say you want to adapt this, so that some asset has a unique breadcrumb path
+Say you want to adapt this, so that some asset has a unique breadcrumb path.

-Add an attribute to an asset or sensor "breadcrumb_ancestry", e.g.:
+Add an attribute to an asset or sensor named "breadcrumb_ancestry", e.g.:

 .. code-block:: python